 There is nothing that requires a creditor to work with you.
-However, the majority of creditors understand that entertaining settlement offers and making your repayment terms more manageable for you, increases their chances of receiving payment.
+However, many creditors understand that entertaining settlement offers and making your repayment terms more manageable for you, increases their chances of receiving payment.
 For this reason, creditors are often willing to work with you.

 A loan workout is one alternative to filing bankruptcy.
 It is a term used when you, the borrower, restructures an already existing loan agreement.
 When you default on a loan, usually by falling behind on payments, you can reach out to the lender to try to work things out, so that the lender does not take any collection action against you.
 You ordinarily begin by explaining the circumstances that caused the default and then proposing a reasonable plan to put the loan back in good standing.
 Sometimes the terms of loan are changed, either temporarily or permanently; other times past due amounts might be put on the “back end” of the loan.
 Under any loan workout scenario, you must gain the consent of the lender.
 Often the parties will engage in quite a bit of discussion, negotiation, and exchange of documents, prior to a settlement being reached.
 Even if your attempt at a loan workout is not successful, there are usually no negative consequences for trying.

 “Highly qualified, professional, personable, and a real pleasure and privilege to work alongside.”- DT